 Radio City Christmas Spectacular

 City sidewalk, busy sidewalks, dressed in holiday style.
 In the air there’s a feeling of Christmas.
-The classic holiday song, “Silver Bells,” may describe NYC at Christmastime, but the season is defined by the Rockettes at Radio City Music Hall and their nearly 80-year-running production of the Radio City Christmas Spectacular.
+The classic holiday song, “Silver Bells,” may describe NYC at Christmastime, but the season is defined by the Rockettes at Radio City Music Hall and their 80-year-running production of the Radio City Christmas Spectacular.
 Tradition remains, but it is viewed through a 21st-century production.
-This year’s cinema-style special effects will immerse the audience in the show as part of a live 3D video game adventure.
+The cinema-style special effects will immerse the audience in the show as part of a live 3D video game adventure.
 The show’s scenery actually leaves the stage, making the entire theater a magical canvas.
-“This 2011 edition will raise the bar for live entertainment,” says Don Simpson, executive vice president of productions for Madison Square Garden Entertainment.
-“Our audiences will feel immersed in the warmth and magic of Christmas in a way that only Radio City can deliver.”

 Joffrey Ballet Nutcracker